-This Field Instruction Manual is written to help MSW students and Field Instructors (Site Supervisors) for understanding the University Social Work Program and the Field Practicum component of the program.
-In this Manual you will find information about the Master of Social Work Online program (including Educational Policy and Accreditation Standards), information about the social work profession (including Code of Ethics), and information about Field Experience Seminars (SWK-560, 561, 562, 563, 666, 667, 668 and 669), the roles and responsibilities of those involved in Field Experience, and other applicable material for Field Placement.
+This Field Instruction Manual is written to help MSW students and Field Instructors (Site Supervisors) to understand the IWU MSW Social Work Program and the Field Practicum component of the program.
+In this Manual you will find information about the Master of Social Work program (including Educational Policy and Accreditation Standards), information about the social work profession (including Code of Ethics), information about Field Seminars (SWK-560, 561, 562, 563, 666, 667, 668 and 669), the roles and responsibilities of those involved in Field Experience, and other applicable material regarding Field Placement.

-As stated in the Council on Social Work Education (CSWE), Educational Policy and Assessment Standards (EPAS), "The purpose of the Social Work profession is to promote human and community well-being.
+As stated by the Council on Social Work Education (CSWE), Educational Policy and Assessment Standards (EPAS), "The purpose of the Social Work profession is to promote human and community well-being.
 Guided by a person-in-environment framework, a global perspective, respect for human diversity, and knowledge based on scientific inquiry, the purpose of social work is actualized through its quest for social and economic justice, the prevention of conditions that limit human rights, the elimination of poverty, and the enhancement of the quality of life for all persons, locally and globally" (EPAS, 2015, p.
 5).
 Social work is the professional application of the knowledge of human behavior in the social environment and the use of intervention skills in working with individuals, families, groups, communities, and organizations regarding such problems of living in modern society.

-Social work involves service to all people: from young to old, individuals, families, groups, neighborhoods, and especially the disadvantaged in our society such as people of color, the physically and mentally challenged, and the poor.
-A variety of practice settings are utilized to reach these people, such as hospitals, childcare facilities, public and private social welfare departments, public schools, home and community settings and industries.
+Social work involves service to all people: from young to old, individuals, families, groups, neighborhoods, and especially the disadvantaged or marginalized in society.
+A variety of practice settings are utilized to reach these people, such as hospitals, childcare facilities, public and private social welfare entities, public schools, home and community settings and industries.

-The Online Social Work Program at Indiana Wesleyan University offers a Master of Social Work degree.
-The Social Work Program, which is seeking accreditation by the Council on Social Work Education (CSWE), is designed to prepare students for advanced clinical social work practice and provide opportunities for students to become world changers who have a desire to integrate personal faith and learning into their practice in order to maximize their ability to be of service to fellow human beings.
+The Social Work Program at Indiana Wesleyan University offers a Master of Social Work degree.
+The Social Work Program, which is accredited by the Council on Social Work Education (CSWE), is designed to prepare students for advanced social work practice and provide opportunities for students to become world changers who have a desire to integrate personal faith and learning into their practice to maximize their ability to be of service to fellow human beings.

-Social workers improve the quality of life and enhance the client system's ability to cope with change in order to improve functioning.
+Social workers improve the quality of life and enhance the client system's ability to cope with change to improve functioning.
 Therefore, the basis of learning for social work students at Indiana Wesleyan University includes:

-- a holistic view of persons - a view of individuals as person(s)-in-situations(s) interacting with, affecting, and affected by others and their environment - a problem-solving / need-resolving / strengths-based approach - a systems framework - an understanding of a Christian worldview and its implications for affecting change.
+- a holistic view of persons - a view of individuals as person(s)-in-situations(s) interacting with, affecting and affected by others and their environment - a problem-solving / need-resolving / strengths-based approach - a systems framework - an understanding of a Christian worldview and its implications for affecting change.